Family Nurse Practitioner

 - Administers medication, including insertion of an intravenous line.

-- Performs or refers diagnostic tests such as x-ray or echocardiograph.
+- Performs diagnostic tests such as x-ray or echocardiograph.

 - Administers vaccinations.